Mqhele-dot/gaia-ai-agent/README.md

 manual input.
 These automations respect the same policy checks and kill-switch state as manual actions.
 The Insights tab can also run on an automatic cadence to surface Gaia's latest reflections and recommended follow-up tasks.

+By default the new autonomy manager runs with every automation toggle enabled and loops roughly once per minute (configurable via `GAIA_AUTONOMY_INTERVAL`).
+The manager persists new capsules, logs each background action, and updates the learning history so `/status` always reflects Gaia's most recent autonomous decision.

 ## Project Layout